 A premium is also given yearly for a maximum period of 15 years.
 The premium is per hectare and depends on the GPC category of the plantation.
 This is given directly to the land owner.

 Grants are also available for fencing.
-Aside from government grants, profit is obtained throughout the life of the forest.
+Aside from government grants, income is obtained throughout the life of the forest.
 Thinning of the forest is required at various stages, with the smaller trees being sold to various industries resulting in profit for the owner.